BrianMitchL/brianm.me/about.md

 ##### Operating Systems

-OS X, iOS, Linux (more familiar with Fedora, CentOS, and Ubuntu), Windows
+macOS, iOS, Linux (more familiar with Fedora, CentOS, and Ubuntu), Windows

 ### Other Skills